GiantKevin/tic-tac-toc/README.md

 # tic-tac-toc
-This code I refer to [this repository][1] ， the original version used minimax algorithm and  I changed the algorithm to alpha-beta-pruning.
+This code I referred to [this repository][1] ， the original version used minimax algorithm and  I changed the algorithm to alpha-beta-pruning.

 **The code is for learning and reference only and the copyright belongs to the original author.**